 Notice that we do not have setContentView() for this SplashActivity.
-View is displaying from the theme and this way it is faster than creating a layout.
+The view is displayed from the theme and this way it is faster than creating a layout.

-If you look at the time splash screen displays is exactly the same with the time taken by app to configure itself because of a cold launch (very first launch).
+If you look at the time splash screen displays is the same as the time taken by the app to configure itself because of a cold launch (very first launch).
 If the app is cached, the splash screen will go away almost immediately.

-Hope using this article you will be able make your splash screen work in a right way.
+Hope using this article you will be able to make your splash screen work in the right way.